adamculp/expressive-blastoff/README.md

 # expressive-blastoff

 Sample Zend Expressive application created for a blastoff talk.
-This sample application includes the following.
+This sample application includes the following:

 	1. /src/App/Action/PingAction.php - Shows basic usage as a REST service, and returns a JSON response.